puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

 This document introduces the command-line orchestration capabilities of Puppet Enterprise 2.0.
-MCollective provides the scriptable API on top of which the Live Management feature in Puppet Enterprise Console is built.
-Whereas Live Management offers a convenient graphical interface to orchestration tasks, such as browsing and cloning Puppet resources, the orchestration command-line tools themselves can be used to fully automate these
+MCollective provides the scriptable API on which the console's live management page is built.
+Whereas live management offers a convenient graphical interface to orchestration tasks, such as browsing and cloning Puppet resources, the orchestration command-line tools themselves can be used to fully automate these